 - invest at least the minimum authorized amount

 - have a licensed and bonded local agent to represent you with your application.
-We at CREI can provide this service to you.
+We at RE+C can provide this service to you.

 - Be able to meet the requirements of the application

-Only one application is required for the main applicant and their and their dependants (the entire family).
-No limits exist for the number of dependants that can be included on the application.
+Only one application is required for the main applicant and their and their dependents (the entire family).
+No limits exist for the number of dependents that can be included on the application.